Why Mobile/Wireless Technologies Matters to Michigan

 Mobile/Wireless Technologies Impact on Michigan

-A study by the Michigan Economic Development Corporation indicates that for every job created in Michigan related to mobile/wireless technologies, 3.9 additional jobs are created in the state that are not directly related to these technologies.
-MEDC further indicates that the mobile/wireless job creation factor of 3.9 is significantly higher than that for most industries, and is comparable to the job creation factor for the manufacturing industry.
-Putting this in perspective, this means that mobile/wireless technologies can achieve a similar level of positive impact on Michigan's economy as the manufacturing industry as use of these technologies continues to grow.
+A study by MTAM in collaboration withe the Michigan Economic Development Corporation (MEDC) indicates that for every mobile/wireless tech-related job created in Michigan 6.54 additional jobs are created in the state that are not directly related to these technologies.
+The study further indicates that the mobile/wireless job creation factor of 6.54 exceeds the job creation factor for the automobile manufacturing industry which creates 5.92 additional lobs.
+Putting this in perspective, this means that mobile/wireless technologies are creating more jobs in Michigan, in various industries, than the state's historic 'main' industry.